jp1884/techvolution-vegas-baby/Techvolution II - Building The Life Star/99 - leftovers-II.md

 - protagonist always used the Nature rule book.
 They invent new tools to solve problems.
 Onec an only solve problems by assessing reality, not the imagined worlds of human made rules.

+_The unknown knowns.
+These are the things we don't know, that we know.
+This category (of knowledge) absolutely fascinates me.
+One of the things that we already have the knowledge or the tools to understand, but don't yet.
+For example, before we know that galaxies were seperate islands of stars outside of our own milky way.
+A meticulous chap named Messier in 1771, classified all the fuzzy things in the sky that weren't stars.
+The 58th object, in his extremely detailed list, was actually a galaxy that was 68 million lightyears away.
+This was the most distant observed object in the universe at the time, he just didn't know it._

+Dr. Becky Smethurst